 Photos can evoke powerful feelings in the viewer.
 Our mouths water at the mere sight of a juicy fire-grilled hamburger; just the image of a lively dance floor can be energizing; we react to photos of food with “Ooh, that looks delicious,” without ever having tasted it.

-Bottom line - your restaurant should be easy to find from a phone.
-That means a mobile-friendly website, a Google My Business account, and information-rich social media profiles.
+Bottom line - your restaurant’s site and assets should be optimized for mobile.
+That means a responsive, mobile-friendly website, a Google My Business account, and information-rich social media profiles.
 More tips for mobile-friendly marketing can be found here.

-Keep your eyes open to the way the industry, your competitors, and your neighborhood are evolving.
+Stay abreast to how the industry, your competitors, and your neighborhood are evolving.
 Your marketing strategy should be modified and tweaked to accommodate the inevitable changes in the environment.

 Maybe the neighborhood has become more upscale over time; perhaps a large chain has popped up next door and people will be looking for the “local” option; maybe a widespread food safety issue has resulted in an aversion to seafood.
-Be aware of these shifts in the market and adapt your restaurant marketing accordingly.
+Be aware of these shifts in the market and always be ready to adapt your restaurant marketing accordingly.